 - After removing the baking sheet from the oven, drizzle the balsamic vinegar on top and serve.

 It’s so simple, yet so delicious!

 While this side dish is best enjoyed right away, leftovers can be covered and refrigerated for up to 3 days.

 If you love this recipe, please give it 5 stars!

 - Heat the oven to 400 degrees F.

-- Spread out the Brussels sprouts and grapes on a baking sheet lined with parchment paper.
+- Spread out the Brussels sprouts and grapes on a baking sheet lined with parchment paper for easier cleanup.

 - Drizzle with olive oil and salt and pepper, to taste.
 Toss with your hands so that everything is evenly coated.

 - Roast in the oven for 20 to 30 minutes, tossing half way through, until the Brussels Sprouts are browned and crispy on the outside.

 - Remove the pan from the oven.
 Drizzle the balsamic vinegar or reduction over the Brussels sprouts and grapes and serve.